aenzenith/laravel-localizable/README.md

-However, if you want to localize the existing fields in your model, the fields you added to the `$localizable` array will be returned as translated when the model is called.
+However, if you want to localize the existing fields in your model, the fields you added to the `$localizable` array will be returned as localized when the model is called.

 ### Localization process